-We are looking for a family that can promote Maiya’s Polish identity and culture.
-Maiya’s development and emotional/behavioural well-being will need close monitoring and she will benefit from a consistent, nurturing environment with emotionally available caregivers who can identify and support her needs appropriately.
+Tilly and Max have not had the easiest start in life and are thought to have witnessed a high level of domestic abuse in the home and suffered from neglectful parenting.
+The impact on their development and emotional/behavioural well-being will need close ongoing monitoring and they will benefit from a consistent, nurturing environment with emotionally available caregivers who can identify and support their individual and combined needs appropriately.

 Jessie is a very, chatty, friendly and independent little girl, who knows her own mind and is not afraid to express herself, especially when she wants her own way.
 She likes to engage with other children and is very caring towards her younger sibling Alex, she has always lived with him and clearly identifies with him as her brother.

 At bedtime she enjoys story time and enjoys ‘reading’ books to herself and looking at the pictures.
 Jessie has recently discovered the wonders of Disney Princesses and is particularly keen on the film Brave and dressing-up as Rapunzel.